NicholasML97/PPGEEC2318_Project01/README.md

 ## Pipeline Overview

-### 1. Fetch Data
+### 1. Extract, Transform and Load (ETL)
-The first step consists on fetching the data from the Kaggle website.
+The first step of the pipeline is to extract, transform and load the data.
+This is divided in the following substeps:

+#### 1.1 Fetch data
+Here, we extract the data from the kaggle website using the following commands

 ```python
 # Download latest version of the dataset